Thomas Arundel

-Thomas Arundel (1353 – 19 February 1414) was an English clergyman who served as Lord Chancellor and Archbishop of York during the reign of Richard II, as well as Archbishop of Canterbury in 1397 and from 1399 until his death, an outspoken opponent of the Lollards.
+Thomas Fitzalan (1353 – 19 February 1414), known as Thomas Arundel, was an English clergyman who served as Lord Chancellor and Archbishop of York during the reign of Richard II, as well as Archbishop of Canterbury in 1397 and from 1399 until his death, an outspoken opponent of the Lollards.
 He was instrumental in the usurpation of Richard by his cousin Henry Bolingbroke, who became Henry IV.